mematt/ml4calibrated450k/README.md

 *"DNA methylation-based classification of central nervous system tumours."
 Nature, 555, 469 ;* https://www.nature.com/articles/nature26000.

-The corresponding Github repository (https://github.com/mwsill/mnp_training) presents the implementations of the MR-calibrated RF classifier and all steps (i.e. downloading, pre-processing and filtering) required to generate the benchmarking data set `MNPbetas10Kvar.RData` (see *Fig. 1 - Part 1* in the submitted paper).
+The corresponding Github repository (https://github.com/mwsill/mnp_training) presents the implementations of the MR-calibrated (untuned) RF classifier and all steps (i.e. downloading, pre-processing and filtering) required to generate the benchmarking data set `MNPbetas10Kvar.RData` (see *Fig. 1 - Part 1* in the submitted paper).

 The 450k DNA methylation array data of the reference cohort is available in the Gene Expression Omnibus under the accession number GSE109381 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109381).